Some of Trump's biggest backers are unhappy with Steve Bannon's exit

 Breitbart announced late Friday afternoon that Bannon had rejoined the news site as executive chairman.

 Breitbart’s staff offered some cryptic tweets earlier in the day that seemed to hint at future conflict just moments after the Bannon news broke.
-Editor-at-large Joel Pollak simply tweeted “#WAR,” the site’s longtime slogan.
+Senior editor-at-large Joel Pollak simply tweeted “#WAR,” the site’s longtime slogan.

 In an MSNBC appearance on Friday, Pollak said Trump had so far satisfied his base’s concerns, but warned "if he veers away, if he pulls an Arnold Schwarzenegger and tries to reinvent himself as liberal, he will see that support erode very, very quickly."

-Note: CORRECTION (Aug.
-18, 6:31 p.m.): A previous version of this article misstated the title of Joel Pollack at Breitbart News.
-He is senior editor-at-large, not editor-in-chief.